 If you find your pantry overflowing at any point, consider doing a pantry challenge, and skip grocery shopping completely for a week!

-If you haven’t already, don’t forget to download the Master Grocery List printable!
+If you haven’t already, don’t forget to download the printable Master Grocery List pdf template!

 I really hope it helps provide a solution to chaotic grocery shopping and the forgetfulness that our overloaded brains experience.